ShookLyngs/lyngs-blog/README.md

   - Vite did not pass env variable to postcss in development mode.
     This can be solved by using `cross-env` to ensure `NODE_ENV=development` in package.json -> scripts.
     Follow: https://github.com/vitejs/vite/commit/fa8574921195dd03b539c150a2ae5f97121a0aea
+- [] Vue
   - Component/scrollbar, mergedWrapStyle is not update normally.
+    When switching mobile and PC mode in Chrome, the scrollbar margin changed in computed value, yet the actual DOM changed nothing.
+    It gets fixed when other stuff updates.